A Family Affair

 Kirstie and Paul Hayler work from their home studios, overlooking Firestone Copse on the Isle of Wight.

 Kirstie studied painting at Brighton University, and went on to enjoy a career as a photographer and illustrator.
 She briefly encountered the potter’s wheel many years ago, and moving to the island in 2017, knew that this was exactly what she wanted to do.
 The downstairs loo was quickly converted into the smallest pottery on the island (and possibly the world) and she has never been more content.
 The couple were delighted to find that there is a real demand and support for hand-made crafts, and so Paul built a larger garden studio for her.
-During 2020 she has enjoyed creating appliqué and ceramic wall hangings.

 They use traditional skills and techniques, whilst also innovating new applications of these, to promote British crafts to a wider audience and are advocates of keeping British crafts alive.